-Substance use disorder treatment and prevention and mental health services were formerly provided directly by service providers (individuals) employed by area/county programs.
-With the 2001 Mental Health Reform legislation passed by the NC General Assembly, the focus of area programs shifted from direct service provision to the management of the local service delivery system.
-These Local Management Entities (LMEs) began contracting with providers for the delivery of services in their catchment areas.
+Mental health and substance use treatment and prevention services were formerly provided directly by service providers employed by area/county programs.
+With the 2001 Mental Health Reform legislation passed by the NC General Assembly, the focus of area programs shifted from direct service provision to the management of the local service delivery system by Local Management Entities (LMEs) that contracted with providers for the delivery of services in their catchment areas.
 Between 2001 and 2010, the number of LMEs was incrementally reduced from 48 to 23.
-In April 2005, the state piloted the 1915 (b) Freedom of Choice Waiver /(c) Innovations Home and Community Based Services (HCBS) Managed Care Waiver with one LME.
-Under these waivers, Medicaid services are funded through capitated Pre-paid Inpatient Health Plans (PIHP) that allow the MCO to have more flexibility in service delivery.
-Due to the success of the pilot, in December 2009, DHHS submitted a waiver amendment to CMS designed to expand the 1915 (b)/(c) waiver statewide over a period of several years.
-Numerous mergers between LMEs have occurred since then, resulting to date in eight (8) LME/MCOs covering all 100 counties.
-DMH/DD/SAS/DD/SAS and the Division of Medical Assistance (the state Medicaid agency) jointly administer the LME/MCOs.
-Please see the map in the Attachments section for the counties covered by each LME/MCO.
+In April 2005, the state piloted the 1915 (b) Freedom of Choice Waiver/(c) Innovations Home and Community Based Services (HCBS) Managed Care Waiver.
+Under the waivers, Medicaid services are funded through capitated Pre-paid Inpatient Health Plans (PIHP) that allow the MCOs to have more flexibility in service delivery.
+The success of the pilot project led to the submission of a waiver amendment by DHHS to the Centers for Medicaid and Medicare Services (CMS) in December 2009 for the expansion of the waivers through the state.
+Numerous mergers among LMEs have occurred since then.
+As of July 2015, there are 8 LME-MCOs covering the state's 100 counties.
+DMH/DD/SAS and the Division of Medical Assistance (the state Medicaid agency) jointly administer the MCOs.
+DMH/DD/SAS holds performance contracts with the LMEs who with the DMH/DD/SAS are responsible for implementing the system of services and supports for eligible children, youth and adults with serious mental health, substance use disorders and/or intellectual and/or developmental disabilities.